 Table 3.
 Measured and approximated surface tensions of α-pinene particles.
 Bulk α-pinene and dry, oxidized α-pinene particles have a similar surface tension.
 Wet α-pinene particles have a higher surface tension.
+Our measurements are shown in italicized font, other values are given for context.